Betwixt and between 2-factor Hamiltonian and Perfect-Matching-Hamiltonian graphs: Introduction

 \begin{proposition}\cite{2fh} Let $G=G_{1}(v_{1})*G_{2}(v_{2})$ be a bipartite graph which is obtained by a star product on $v_{1}\in V(G_{1})$ and $v_{2}\in V(G_{2})$, both of degree $3$.
 Then, $G$ is 2FH if and only if $G_{1}$ and $G_{2}$ are both 2FH. \end{proposition}

 We note that in the above proposition, $G_{1}$ and $G_{2}$ are not necessarily cubic graphs, and only need to admit a vertex of degree $3$ each, denoted above by $v_{1}$ and $v_{2}$, respectively.
 Moreover, we remark that, in the above proposition, the hypothesis that $G$ is bipartite is needed, because although the complete graph $K_{4}$ is a 2FH-graph, the graph obtained by applying a star product between two copies of $K_{4}$ is not 2FH (and neither PMH).
 By using Proposition \ref{prop starproduct 2fh}, the authors construct an infinite family of bipartite cubic 2FH-graphs by taking repeated star products of $K_{3,3}$ and the Heawood graph.
-They also conjecture that these are the only such graphs, and this conjecture is still widely open.
+For example, for each $i\in\{1,2,3\}$, let $G_i$ be a copy of $K_{3,3}$ or the Heawood graph, and let $v_i\in V(G_i)$.
+The graph $\left(G_1(v_1)*G_2(v_2)\right)*G_3(v_3)$ is a graph obtained by repeated star products of $K_{3,3}$ and the Heawood graph.
+In \cite{2fh}, the authors also conjecture that these are the only bipartite cubic 2FH-graph, and this conjecture is still widely open.

 \begin{conjecture}[Funk \emph{et al.}, 2003 \cite{2fh}] A bipartite cubic 2FH-graph can be obtained from the complete bipartite graph $K_{3,3}$ and the Heawood graph by repeated star products. \end{conjecture}